-Table Description DIRECTORYENTRYALIAS This table contains aliases for the entities in the server DIRECTORTENTALIAS directory.
+Table Description DIRECTORYENTRYALIAS This table contains aliases for the entities in the server DINECTORTENTALIAS directory.
 DIRECTORYENTRYGROUP This table contains information on user group members.
-ENTITY This table contains information on server entities (classes, EINTITY folders, documents).
+ENTITY This table contains information on server entities (classes, LINITI folders, documents).
 ENTITYCLASS This table contains information about classes on the server.
-ENTITYDOCUMENT This table contains information about documents on the ENTITIBOCOMENT server.
+ENTITYDOCUMENT This table contains information about documents on the ENTITECONIENT server.
 ENTITYFOLDER This table contains information about folders on the server.
 PROFILE This table contains information about HSM profiles.
 PROPERTY This is a generic table with settings.
 TEMPLATE This table contains server templates.
-TEMPLATEATTRIBUTE This table contains links between templates and their TEMPLATEATTHIBUTE attributes.
-TEMPLATEBIND This table contains information about binding between TEIVIFEATEDIND server templates.
+TEMPLATEATTRIBUTE This table contains links between templates and their TEIVII EATEATTIIBOTE attributes.
+TEMPLATEBIND This table contains information about binding between TEIVII EATEBINE server templates.
 ARCHIVALINFORMATIONPACKAGE This table contains archival information packages (AIPs) ARCHIVALINFORMATIONPACKAGE This table represents the AIP queue.
-QUEUE This table represents the AIF queue.
-CREATEAIPQUEUE This table represents queue for creating AIPs.
-AIPJOBTIMESTAMP This table contains information about the time stamping , ui debi iiviledi , uvii process.
-REVOCATIONDATA This table contains information about revoked digital HEVOGATIONDATA certificates.
-CONTENTPROCESSINGQUEUE This table contains information for indexing and content SCIVIEIVII IIGGESCIIVGGGESE conversion.
-CONTENTPROCESSINGERROR This table contains information on content that was SERVIEW HESESSINGERING! unsuccessfully indexed or converted.
+QUEUE CREATEAIPQUEUE This table represents queue for creating AIPs.
+AIPJOBTIMESTAMP This table contains information about the time stamping 7 (II GGB1 II VILG 17 (I VII process.
+REVOCATIONDATA This table contains information about revoked digital TIEVOS, (TISTAB, (T)) certificates.
+CONTENTPROCESSINGQUEUE This table contains information for indexing and content conversion.
+CONTENTPROCESSINGERROR This table contains information on content that was unsuccessfully indexed or converted.
 TIMESTAMP This table contains timestamps.
 VOLUME This table contains information about HSM volumes.
 This table contains the statuses, significance or importance LOOKUPTABLE and security classes of entities.
 It also contains email delivery priorities and physical record statuses.
 HASH128 This table contains hashes 128 bits in length.
 HASH160 This table contains hashes 160 bits in length.
-HASH224 This table contains hashes 224 bits in length. ı HASH256 This table contains hashes 256 bits in length.
-HASH256 HASH384 This table contains hashes 256 bits in length.
-This table contains hashes 384 bits in length.
+HASH224 This table contains hashes 224 bits in length.
+HASH256 This table contains hashes 256 bits in length.
+HASH384 This table contains hashes 384 bits in length.
+HASH512 This table contains hashes 512 bits in length.

-Table Description REVOCATIONDATATIMESTAMP This table contains links between information about NEVOCATIONDATATIVIESTAMI revoked digital certificates and their timestamps.
+Table Description REVOCATIONDATATIMESTAMP This table contains links between information about REVOCATIONDATATIVIESTAIVIE revoked digital certificates and their timestamps.
 This table contains links between information about REVOCATIONDATADIGITALSIGNATURE revoked digital certificates and their digital signatures.
 ENTITYRETENTIONDISPOSITIONSCHEDU This table contains information on connections LE between retention dispositions and entities.
 TIMESTAMPARCHIVALINFORMATIONPA This table contains Archival Information Packages CKAGE (AIPs) for time stamping.
-CERTIFICATEBODY This table contains the binary or Base64 encoded CERTIFICATEBODY data representing digital certificates.
+CERTIFICATEBODY This table contains the binary or Base64 encoded CERTIFICATEDODY data representing digital certificates.
 FILEDESCRIPTION This table contains descriptions of content.
-ATTRIBUTEVALUENULL This table contains entities with "null" value ATTRIBUTEVALUEINULL attributes.
+ATTRIBUTEVALUENULL This table contains entities with "null" value ATTRIBUTEVALUENULL attributes.
 REVIEWQUEUE This table contains reviews that are in the HEVIEW GOLDE preparation and implementation phase.
 CONTENTBIND This table contains information about content CONTENTAIND dependency in an entity.
-DIRECTORYENTRYDELEGATE The table contains a list of connections between users DIRECTORYENTRYDELEGATE and their delegates.
+DIRECTORYENTRYDELEGATE The table contains a list of connections between users DINECTORTENTITIBLELOATE and their delegates.
 TOKEN4 The table contains words (or parts of words) up to 4 TOKEN4 bytes in length.
-TOKEN8 The table contains words (or parts of words) up to 8 TOKLINO bytes in length.
+TOKEN8 The table contains words (or parts of words) up to 8 TONLING bytes in length.
 TOKENMAX The table contains words (or parts of words) up to 30 TORLINIVIAA bytes in length.
 SYSEVENT The table contains server events.